Bankrupt shipper Hanjin selling terminal operations at Port of Seattle

 As part of the Hanjin deal, the new owner is forgiving a $54.6 million outstanding balance due from Hanjin and taking on $202.9 million in debt, which is a big reason why the $78 million purchase price was so low.

-Alistair Baillie, president of Terminal Investment, said there won’t be any changes made to Seattle terminal operations as a result of the deal, and that it will simply take over the business from Hanjin.
+Alistair Baillie, president of Terminal Investment, said there won’t be any changes made to Seattle terminal operations and that the company will simply take over the business from Hanjin.
 Its parent, Mediterranean, had already generated about half the cargo volume at the Terminal 46 facility and is now one of only two major shippers left there, along with Maersk.

 Nick Demerice, a spokesman for the Northwest Seaport Alliance, which controls the Seattle Port, said officials there were still trying to make sense of the deal but early indications were that it was good news.

 “Stability is obviously a positive outcome for the ongoing work at Terminal 46,” Demerice said.
-He called the new owner “a well-respected ocean carrier” and said the company will take over a lease with the port that extends through 2025.

-“In the short term, I don’t know that things will change a whole lot,” Demerice said.
+He called the new owner “a well-respected ocean carrier” and said it will take over a lease with the Port that extends through 2025.
+“In the short term, I don’t know that things will change a whole lot,” he said.
 Over the long term, “I think it’s tough to say at this point.”

-The Long Beach port has already approved its part of the deal but port officials in Seattle have yet to sign off.
-A U.S. bankruptcy court judge in New Jersey must also approve the transaction.
+The Long Beach port has already approved its part of the deal, but Port of Seattle officials have yet to sign off.
+A U.S. bankruptcy-court judge in New Jersey must also approve the transaction.

 Hanjin did not respond to requests for comment.